rwxrob/zet/docs/2059/README.md

 ***Protect.*** I will actively fight to protect the freedom all people *must* have to live as they see fit provided their lives do not restrict that same freedom for others.

-***Share.*** I will share my skills, knowledge, and abilities without fear of hording and pay forward that which others have done for me.
+***Share.*** I will share my skills, knowledge, and abilities without fear or hording and pay forward that which others have done for me.

 ***Lift.*** I will seek daily opportunities to lift up those in need around me, to find ways to help lessen their load without condition or credit.